rafaeldj4/mlb-test-engineering-portfolio/docs/mlb-web-test-plan.md

 ---

-## 7. Non-Functional (Light Checks)

-**Responsive**

-- Test Home, Scores and Standings in desktop and mobile viewports:
-  - Layout doesn’t visually break
-  - Main navigation remains accessible (e.g., hamburger menu on mobile, if applicable)

-**Accessibility (light)**

-- Confirm presence of key landmarks (`navigation`, `main`) where applicable
-- Ensure important links and buttons have visible text or meaningful aria-labels

----

-## 8. How This Supports the Portfolio
+## 7. How This Supports the Portfolio

 This test plan is designed to be paired with: